Killing of Adam Toledo: Eric Stillman

 Eric Stillman is the 34-year-old police officer who shot Toledo.
 He has worked for the CPD since 2015.
 He was placed on administrative leave for 30 days following the incident.
 On May 6, 2021, it was announced Stillman had not returned to the CPD, though his routine leave had already ended.

 On March 15, 2022, Kim Foxx’s office announced Stillman would not be charged for killing Toledo, due to “insufficient evidence” to file criminal charges.
+In April 2023, disciplinary charges alleging multiple rule violations in relation to Toledo's shooting were filed against Stillman, and the Department recommended that Stillman be fired.
+The decision regarding Stillman would be decided by the Chicago Police Board.

 Incident

 Initial reports

 Prosecutors alleged that at around 2:30 a.m., Toledo and Roman were walking toward 24th Street when Roman fired multiple rounds as a vehicle passed.
 Police ShotSpotter detector technology registered shots fired and a squad car arrived at the scene.
 According to a statement from prosecutors, Toledo ran away from the officers that arrived, was chased into an alleyway, turned back to the officers with a gun in his hand, and was then shot by officer Eric Stillman in the chest.
 The police said that a handgun was recovered at the scene from behind a fence.

 Around 5:00 a.m., a CPD spokesman tweeted "one subject fled on foot which resulted in an armed confrontation."
 Around 4:00 p.m., the department released an official press release stating, "One armed offender fled from the officers.
-A foot pursuit ensued which resulted in a confrontation," which differed from the tweet that had referred to it as an "armed confrontation."
+A foot pursuit ensued which resulted in a confrontation".
 Several days later, Cook County prosecutor James Murphy issued a statement in court alleging that Toledo was armed when he was killed.
 Following the public release of body cam footage, Murphy was placed on administrative leave over the statements, and the Cook County State's Attorney opened an internal investigation into the matter, including into whether or not Murphy had access to the footage at the time he made them.
 On May 5, 2021, Murphy's supervisor, First Assistant State's Attorney Jennifer Coleman, was forced to resign when it was determined that she failed to prepare Murphy correctly with late minute additions to what material facts were known at the time.